Cofucan/data_analysis/README.md

 # My Data Analysis Portfolio Projects

 Just a couple of data analysis projects.
 Datasets gotten from different sourses (linked in each folder).
+There is a readme in each project folder where I describe my findings and tell my story.

 I follow a process for each project:
 1. Ask a few questions